RRambo/Noise-meter-server/README.md

 - Select the current location (which is used as the default for new sound measurements)
 - View and manage locations via a dropdown menu

-To use the frontend, open `frontend/index.html` in your browser.
+To use the frontend, open `frontend/index.html` or `http://localhost:8080` in your browser.
 Ensure the backend server is running on `localhost:8080`.

 ## Validation Rules